Bigmanmaj/exam-quick-start/README.md

 # Perlego Exam Sprint — a customer onboarding flow prototype

+> Unofficial hackathon project — not affiliated with or endorsed by Perlego.
+Built as a prototype for a Perlego-sponsored hackathon.

-**This is a frontend demo only.
-It has no actual functionality** — there is no real backend, no accounts, no payments, no AI and no real book content.
-Everything you see is simulated in the browser.
+**This is a frontend demo only.** There is no real backend, no accounts, no payments, no AI and no real book content — everything you see is simulated in the browser.

-**The intention is to show a customer onboarding flow**: how an exam-focused student could go from searching a topic to reading the right chapter in minutes, with the product proving its value before asking them to sign up.
+**The goal is to show a customer onboarding flow**: how an exam-focused student could go from searching a topic to reading the right chapter in minutes, with the product proving its value before asking them to sign up.

 ## The idea

 A student with an exam coming up doesn't browse a library.
 They need to know one thing: *is this the right material, and how fast can I start?*

 Most onboarding flows ask a student to create an account first and prove their value later.
-This prototype flips that around — the student searches their module or topic, sees genuinely matched chapters with reading times and coverage, and previews a chapter before any sign-up is requested.
+This prototype flips that around: the student searches their module or topic, sees genuinely matched chapters with reading times and coverage, and previews a chapter before any sign-up is requested.

 ## How the journey works